gt1/biobambam2/README.md

 biobambam
 =========

-<span style="color:red"><em>Please note that development on biobambam has stopped on this repository.
+<em style="color:red">Please note that development on biobambam has stopped on this repository.
 Please see
-biobambam2 at https://github.com/gt1/biobambam2 for recent developments.<span>
+biobambam2 at https://github.com/gt1/biobambam2 for recent developments.</em>

 This package contains some tools for processing BAM files including